 - Trans people in both Canada and the US report high levels of violence, harassment, and discrimination when seeking stable housing, employment, health or social servicesv

 Additional factors that may impact on mental health and well-being for LGBTQ people include the process of “coming out” (sharing one’s LGBTQ identity with others), gender transition, internalized oppression, isolation and alienation, loss of family or social support, and the impact of HIV and AIDS.vii

 LGBTQ individuals may experience multiple forms of marginalization or disadvantage at the same time.
 For example, an individual’s experience may be shaped at the same time by their sexual orientation, racialization, gender, disability and income (e.g. a bisexual South Asian woman may have an anxiety disorder and be living in poverty).

 Intersectionality refers to an approach by which intersecting experiences of marginalization and the needs of the whole person are considered.

-There are multiple ways that intersectionality impacts the mental health of LGBT people.
-For example, LGBT people may experience other forms of marginalization – such as racism, sexism, poverty or other factors – alongside homophobia or transphobia that negatively impact on mental health.
-Additionally, an individual with a mental health condition who is also an LGBT person may face added challenges in accessing mental health services that are appropriate and inclusive and may face discrimination on the basis of both disability and sexual orientation.
+There are multiple ways that intersectionality impacts the mental health of LGBTQ people.
+For example, LGBTQ people may experience other forms of marginalization – such as racism, sexism, poverty or other factors – alongside homophobia or transphobia that negatively impact on mental health.
+Additionally, an individual with a mental health condition who is also an LGBTQ person may face added challenges in accessing mental health services that are appropriate and inclusive and may face discrimination on the basis of both disability and sexual orientation.

 LGBT people and the DSM